-Example: Our client was contacted by a company asking what the cost would be to license a particular software technology.
+Our client was contacted by a company asking what the cost would be to license a particular software technology.
 I helped her turn the question around and think about it from the prospect’s perspective.
 This changed it from What’s the price of our technology? to What value does our technology bring to the market?
 How will this licensee use it?
 What are the specific circumstances of the market?
-(BTW, ideally you’ve got a market-based technology assessment on hand to begin to answer these questions.)
+(BTW, ideally you’ve done the market-focused research to begin to answer these questions.)

 2. Let the Licensing Prospect Make the First Offer

 Actually, we recommend that TTOs require the prospect to make the first offer.
 Remember: You hold the technology that they want, so you get to set the rules of the negotiation.
 And one of the best rules is the two-step application process, which we’ve helped several TTOs successfully implement.